-Self-Taught vs. Bass Lessons: Pros and Cons of Each
+Self-Taught vs. Bass Lessons: Honest Trade-offs

 What self-teaching does well